- Fewer than 50% of New York City public schools have librarians.

 - Digital literacy training from the librarian for both students and teachers

 School librarians are often the most misunderstood and least appreciated folks in a school.
-Most colleagues—even principals—don’t realize that librarians must have teaching certification and experience before they can earn their school library certification.
+Their colleagues and principals don’t realize that they must have teaching certification and teaching experience before they can even enter a school library graduate program.
 Most secondary-level school librarians also have a master’s degree in Library Science.
-Why do school librarians need a master’s degree?
+Then they must pass a rigorous state test to be certified as a School Librarian.

-School librarians need a master’s degree because having a teaching certificate and years of experience just isn’t enough to manage a whole-school library program:
+Why would a school librarian need a master’s degree?
+Having a teaching certificate and years of experience just isn’t enough to manage a whole-school library program:

 - We must have an in-depth understanding of national/state curriculum standards to fully integrate library skills into classroom activities.